Guides

 Key Features

-• Onyx coating with red automotive rings — not just for looks.
-The coating provides a subtle texture that enhances grip without being overly aggressive
+• Onyx coating with red automotive rings — looks premium and adds a slight texture that helps with grip without being aggressive

-• 90% tungsten barrels — slim profile for tight grouping, matching the Target Hydro at the same tungsten percentage
+• 90% tungsten — slim barrels for tight grouping, same percentage as the Target Hydro

-• 5 steel tip weight options — 21g through 25g covers the entire beginner-friendly range
+• 5 steel tip weights — 21g through 25g covers the whole beginner-friendly range

-• Soft tip options available — also available in 18g and 20g for electronic boards, making this the most versatile set for players with both board types
+• Soft tip options too — also available in 18g and 20g if you've got an electronic board.
+Handy if you own both types

-• Winmau Prism flights and shafts — premium quality accessories that provide stable flight and are designed to last
+• Winmau Prism flights and shafts — quality accessories that fly straight and last

 ✅ Pros

-• Match weighed for consistent balance — important for building muscle memory
+• Match weighed — important for building consistent technique

 • 5 weight options for steel tip